JL-Batt/PC-Assignment/README.md

   - Running "make serial" will compile the serial/sequential version of the program.
   - Running "make omp" will compile the version of the program that uses OpenMP.
-  - Running "make clean" will remove the .o files in the directory.
+  - Running "make clean" will remove the .o files in the directory, then re-compile.

+  - To run each program, run "./bruteserial" or "./bruteomp" for the serial and OpenMP versions repsectively.